Volley’s voice games for smart speakers have amassed over half a million monthly users

 “When we were running the iOS business, we were always sort of hacking around on games and some stuff on the side for fun,” explains Child.
 “We made a trivia game for iOS.
 And we made a Facebook Messenger chatbot virtual pet,” he says.
 The trivia game they built let users play just by swiping on push notifications — a very lightweight form of gameplay they thought was intriguing.
 “Voice was sort of the obvious next step,” says Child.

 Not all their voice games have been successful, however.
-The first to launch was a game called Spelling Bee that users struggled with because of Alexa’s difficulties in identifying single letters – it would confuse a “B,” “C,” “D,” and “E,” for example.
+The first to launch was a game called Spelling Bee that users struggled with because of Alexa’s difficulties in identifying single letters — it would confuse a “B,” “C,” “D” and “E,” for example.
 But later titles have taken off.

-Volley’s name-that-tune trivia game “Song Quiz” was its first breakout hit, and has grown to become the number one game by reviews.
+Volley’s name-that-tune trivia game “Song Quiz” was its first breakout hit, and has grown to become the No. 1 game by reviews.
 The game today has a five-star rating across 8,842 reviews.

-Another big hit is Volley’s “Yes Sire,” a choose-your-own-adventure style storytelling game, that’s also at the top of Alexa’s charts.
+Another big hit is Volley’s “Yes Sire,” a choose-your-own-adventure style storytelling game that’s also at the top of Alexa’s charts.
 It also has a five-star rating, across 1,031 reviews.

-The company says it has over a dozen live titles, with the majority on the Alexa Skill Store and few for Google Assistant/Google Home.
+The company says it has more than a dozen live titles, with the majority on the Alexa Skill Store and a few for Google Assistant/Google Home.
 But it only has seven or eight in what you would consider “active development.”

-Unlike some indie developers who are struggling to generate revenue from their voice applications, Volley has been moderately successful thanks to Amazon’s developer rewards program – the program that doles out cash payments to top performing skills.
-While the startup didn’t want to disclose exact numbers, it says it’s earning in the five figure range monthly from Amazon’s program.
+Unlike some indie developers who are struggling to generate revenue from their voice applications, Volley has been moderately successful thanks to Amazon’s developer rewards program — the program that doles out cash payments to top performing skills.
+While the startup didn’t want to disclose exact numbers, it says it’s earning in the five-figure range monthly from Amazon’s program.

 In addition, Volley is preparing to roll out its own monetization features, including subscriptions and in-app purchases of add-on packs that will extend gameplay.